platformlayer/platformlayer/README.md

 PlatformLayer is open-source platform-as-a-service software.
 Instead of tying you in to one stack though, you can build your platform from whatever components you want (pick your own database, webserver, load balancer etc).

 PlatformLayer builds machines on clouds running OpenStack.

 Because there are so many choices of software you could make, PlatformLayer makes it super-easy to build a new service if one doesn't already exist.
+That's why we say PlatformLayer is _everything_-as-a-service.

 Right now it's early days, so please do contribute if your favorite service isn't yet available.
 Have a look in the services directory at the services